 (Family: Vespidae, eg Vespula vulgaris & Vespula germanica)

-These are the two commonly found wasp species in NSW, Vic, and Tasmania and the ones responsible for causing painful wasp stings.
+These are the two commonly found wasp species in NSW, Victoria, and Tasmania and the ones responsible for causing painful wasp stings.

 If you're dealing with the most unwelcome sign of wasps arriving ominously with a sting in their tails, you can rely on our local team for professional wasp control for your home or business.

 Our Pest Control Technicians understand that these pests can be dangerous to handle and can offer both convenient and safe solutions to get rid of your wasp problem quickly.

 If you have a problem with a honey bee swarm, contact a local bee keeper or Environmental Health Department as they will be able to arrange for the swarm to be relocated.

 Honey bees normally build hives in hollow trees, wall cavities or roof spaces.
 They can also build nests hanging from tree branches